-[I originally wrote this article for the excellent Strong Towns website.]
+[I originally wrote this article for Strong Towns.]

 Starting is always the most difficult part.
-I’ve been there: Standing on a stranger’s doorstep on a chilly night, nervously ringing the doorbell, hoping that the answer wouldn’t be hostile.
+I’ve been there: Standing on a stranger’s doorstep, nervously ringing the doorbell, hoping that the answer wouldn’t be hostile.
 But, as I’ve discovered from my early doorbell ringings at age 8, the majority of neighbors are happy to open their doors to good intentions.

 Before we get into the event organizing process there’s an important preliminary step you may want to take: Find an organizing buddy.
 Just one other neighbor, or even a friend, for support and encouragement, to bounce ideas off, and to help with outreach, can make a world of difference.

 Found your organizing buddy?
 Great, now let’s begin…